 There's richness in tradition, and mastery in interpretation.
 Susur Lee invites you to Chinese food the way it was meant to be: so tasty you'll want to share.
 Luckee's Nouvelle Chinoise cuisine features classic dishes and dim sum from the culinary traditions of Guangzhou, Hunan, Shanghai and Szechuan regions, updated and enhanced by Chef Lee's delectable signature.
 Luckee for all of us.

-He currently appears as a judge on the Food Network's hit show,
+appeared as a judge on the Food Network's hit show,

 Chopped Canada, and more recently was named a judge on Master Chef Asia.

 Luckee Restaurant and Bar, located in Toronto’s Soho

 Metropolitan Hotel, was inspired by Susur Lee’s travels

 throughout Asia, notably Guangdong,

 Hong Kong, Shanghai, Beijing and Singapore.
 Traditional dim sum has never tasted so deliciously modern.